Memmes27/Analytics_Engineering_Case_Study/README.md

       pickup_hour;

 ### 4. Visualizing Data in Looker Studio
-- **Create visualizations in Looker Studio:
+- **Create visualizations in Looker Studio**:
-- **Create a new report and add data visualizations based on the tables created in Snowflake.
+- **Create a new report and add data visualizations based on the tables created in Snowflake.**
 - **Visualize average fare amount and trip distance by time of day, peak hours for taxi usage, and the percentage of airport trips.

 ### 5. Repository Structure